LLNL/ExaCA/examples/README.md

 |GrainOrientation | SingleGrain           | Which orientation from the orientation's file is assigned to the grain (starts at 0).
 Default is 0

-(a) One of these inputs must be provided, but not both
+(a) One of these inputs must be provided, but not both (b) If GrainLocationsX, GrainLocationsY, and GrainIDs are provided, FractionSurfaceSitesActive should not be given.
+Conversely, if FractionSurfaceSitesActive is not given, each of GrainLocationsX, GrainLocationsY, and GrainIDs must be provided

 ## Printing inputs
 | Input        | Relevant problem type(s))| Details |